osch/lua-carray/doc/README.md

   `** </a>

   Sets or get the reserve count.
-The reserve count denotes the number of new elements that can be added to the array without the need to re-allocate the array's memory.
+The reserve count denotes the number of new elements that can be appended to the array without the need to re-allocate the array's memory.

   * *count* - optional integer, if greater zero this methods assures that the reserve is at least *count* number of elements.
 If zero or less the reserve is